Huron Street (album)

 Huron Street is the eighth album by Canadian guitarist Don Ross, released in 2001.
 The twelve compositions in this collection were all released previously, some on collections that were only available in Canada.
 They were all newly recorded for this release.
-It reached number 9 on the Billboard Top New Age album chart.
+It reached number nine on the Billboard Top New Age Albums chart.

 Reception

-Minor 7th, wrote the album "[Ross] revisits twelve fingerstyle tunes he wrote when just embarking on a life journey that ultimately led to winning the prestigious National Guitar Fingerstyle Championship at Winfield twice,..
+Minor 7th wrote the album "[Ross] revisits twelve fingerstyle tunes he wrote when just embarking on a life journey that ultimately led to winning the prestigious National Guitar Fingerstyle Championship at Winfield twice,..
 Ross' music is not the plodding and timid guitarwork that sometimes is associated with new age, despite the fact that Narada is widely known as a new age label.
 Ross can really kick up some phosphor-bronze dust with his syncopated six-string sense on tunes such as "Loaded.
 Leather.
 Moonroof.", "Zarzuela", "Wall of Glass", "Lucy Watusi" and "Three Hands"."